opencrvs/documentation/v1.9.0/general/community.md

 #### **Because we care**

-> We work hard because we believe profoundly in our mission.
+> We work hard because we believe profoundly in our mission.&#x20;
 >
 > We care deeply about the quality of our product and its implementation, knowing that it will profoundly affect people’s lives.
 >